 He ruins and the whole site of Madinat al-Zahra were added to the Unesco World Heritage List in 2018.
 This shows its importance as an historic time stamp of the great Arab ruler in modern day Andalusia Spain.

 In 2009 a modern museum opened at the bottom of the site.
-I didn’t visit it myself but it showcases many Islamic artefacts found at the site of Madinat al-Zahra.
-It serves as a unique time stamp and exhibits the urban lay-out and planning of cities in this period.
+I didn’t visit it myself but it showcases many Islamic artifacts found at the site of Madinat al-Zahra.
+It serves as a unique timestamp and exhibits the urban lay-out and planning of cities in this period.

 Day trip from Cordoba